Identity Statement: Spiritual sojourners enthusiastically working to build a better world

 What kind of activities keep you connected to the local community and the rest of the world?

-by raising funds to pay educational fees for the girls who attend secondary school.
-On a local level, we have conducted “trash pickup” days on the property surrounding the community center where we meet.
-The Praxis committee has also conducted various public interest programs such as “The Many Faces of Domination”, “Understanding Human Sexuality”, and "Many Paths: An Interfaith Learning Experience" as well as presentations on the environment and the political process in order to help us become us better citizens of our community.
+Emmanuel tithes our weekly offering to Penn Central Conference UCC, which provides support to many programs locally, nationally, and globally.
+Secondly, our congregation currently supports an orphanage in Maseno, Kenya by raising funds to pay educational fees for the girls who attend secondary school.
+On a local level, we have worked with the County Parks and other local organizations by planting and tending trees and native plants.
+We have supported local food banks and senior centers through the Squash Hunger program.
+We have volunteered with the Margaret Moul home to support their programming and fund raising.
+We support recycling and creation care in many ways.
+The Praxis committee has also conducted various public interest programs such as “The Many Faces of Domination”, “Understanding Human Sexuality”, and "Many Paths: An Interfaith Learning Experience" as well as presentations on the environment and the political process in order to help us become better citizens of our community.

 Blessings to you all!